I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/spbcx/ns-spbcx-_spb_controller_config.md

 ## Members

+`Size`

+The size, in bytes, of this structure.
+The <a href="https://msdn.microsoft.com/library/windows/hardware/hh450919">SpbDeviceInitialize</a> method uses this parameter value to determine which version of the structure is being used.

 `ControllerDispatchType`

 The dispatch type of the I/O queue for the controller driver.
 Set this member to either <b>WdfIoQueueDispatchSequential</b> or <b>WdfIoQueueDispatchParallel</b>, but not to <b>WdfIoQueueDispatchManual</b>.
 The <b>SPB_CONTROLLER_CONFIG_INIT</b> function initializes this member to its default value, <b>WdfIoQueueDispatchSequential</b>.
 For more information about these dispatch types, see <a href="https://msdn.microsoft.com/13b09254-ce0a-4c7d-bdb1-d28ec094a266">Example Uses of I/O Queues</a>.

 A controller driver that operates in subordinate mode should set this member to <b>WdfIoQueueDispatchParallel</b>.
 For example, an I²C controller might be attached as a peripheral device to an SPI bus.
 This device acts as a master on the I²C bus, but is a subordinate on the SPI bus.

+`PowerManaged`

+Whether the I/O queue for the controller driver should be power-managed.
+Set this member to <b>WdfTrue</b> to indicate that the queue should be power-managed.
+Set this member to <b>WdfFalse</b> to indicate that the queue should not be power-managed.
+If this member is set to <b>WdfDefault</b>, the queue will be power-managed unless the driver calls the <a href="..\wdffdo\nf-wdffdo-wdffdoinitsetfilter.md">WdfFdoInitSetFilter</a> method, which identifies the caller as an upper-level or lower-level filter driver.
+The <b>SPB_CONTROLLER_CONFIG_INIT</b> function initializes this member to <b>WdfDefault</b>.

+When I/O requests are available in a power-managed queue, the framework delivers the requests to the driver only if the device is in its working (D0) state.
+For more information, see <a href="https://msdn.microsoft.com/2e1bf9d2-615b-49b0-b677-f41b23c42eda">Power Management for I/O Queues</a>.

+`EvtSpbTargetConnect`

+A pointer to the <a href="https://msdn.microsoft.com/D90DD169-A989-4D08-B1B8-BDE7EC9B7A82">EvtSpbTargetConnect</a> callback function.
+This function is implemented by the SPB controller driver.
+The <b>EvtSpbTargetConnect</b> member is optional and can be NULL.

+`EvtSpbTargetDisconnect`

+A pointer to the <a href="https://msdn.microsoft.com/02756C35-E76C-42C0-80FA-359CADE224A1">EvtSpbTargetDisconnect</a> callback function.
+This function is implemented by the SPB controller driver.
+The <b>EvtSpbTargetDisconnect</b> member is optional and can be NULL.

 `EvtSpbControllerLock`